 Best areas to live in Miami

 Miami Beach is an ideal location for you if you’re looking to live in a classic urban environment.
 It may be small, but it is the best neighborhood if you’re looking for an accessible area that is dense with apartment buildings, shopping malls, restaurants, coffee shops, and bars, among other things.

 You can either buy houses and apartments or rent per your preferences.
 If you don’t like to drive, Miami has a public transit system that’s extremely helpful, as well as being very pedestrian and biker friendly.

 Brickell is often likened to Manhattan, due to its urban flair that’s characterized by tall buildings.
-The area houses a lot of international banks, making it an ideal place for fresh finance graduates and other people who work in the finance industry.
+The area houses a lot of international banks, making it the best place for fresh finance graduates and other people who work in the finance industry.
 It even has two mixed use developments that are home to shops and restaurants.
 These are Brickell City Centre and Mary Brickell Village.